-India election results: Did ‘secular’ parties let down Muslims too?
+India election results: Did ‘secular’ parties let Muslims down too?

 Analysts say the BJP’s Hindu majoritarian push has made Muslim issues disappear from public discourse.

-Reyaz Ahmed, an assistant professor at Aliya University in the eastern city of Kolkata, said the silence of so-called secular parties on Muslims, while disappointing, is not surprising – in part because they knew the community would not vote for the BJP in any case.
+Mohammad Reyaz, an assistant professor at Aliah University in the eastern city of Kolkata, said the silence of so-called secular parties on Muslims, while disappointing, is not surprising – in part because they knew the community would not vote for the BJP in any case.

 “Muslims will still vote for secular parties despite their marginalization.
-They have little choice available,” Ahmed said.
+They have little choice available,” Mohammad said.

 Not all are silent